Getting your first credit card can help you learn how to manage credit and become financially successful.

 Credit almost always comes at a cost, which is known as the interest rate.
 On your credit card bill, your interest rate is called the “annual percentage rate” or APR.
 That is the extra percentage of money you will have to pay to use that line of credit, based on your total balance.
 This means that every month your bill is due, you can either pay your bill in full—thus avoiding an interest charge—or pay the minimum amount required by the bank, including the interest charge to carry a balance forward and pay over time.

 Watch out for that fee!
 Financial companies make a lot of money from unsuspecting customers through fees and charges.

 Over-the-limit fees are charged if you buy something that throws your balance over your credit limit.
-Avoid those fees by keeping a low balance, which helps your credit score.
+Avoid those fees by keeping a low balance, which also helps your credit score.